tgrant06/GradeMaster/README.md

 - Windows versions that are supported and should work (not tested): Windows 10

 Other platforms might get Support in the future.

+#### Disk Space Requirement
+- It is recommended to have at least 1gb of free disk space for the application.

 ### Supported Languages
 - English